Measure of Strength of Evidence for Visually Observed Differences between Subpopulations: Acknowledgement

 \section{Acknowledgement}

+We thank anonymous reviewers whose constructive comments helped us to greatly improve the presentation of our results.
 Jan Hannig's research was supported in part by the National Science Foundation under Grant No. DMS-1916115, 2113404, and 2210337.
 J.S.~Marron's research was partially supported by the National Science Foundation Grant No. DMS-2113404.
 Katherine A. Hoadley's research was partially supported by Grant No. U24 CA264021.

 \begin{appendices}